 The foodies among you may have noticed the only food we mentioned so far were the hotchocospoons.
 Well, that’s because we were so busy out photographing and sightseeing we forgot to cater time to eat – a common problem for us when travelling.
-Prior to our arrival we were recommended by Visit Luxembourg to have dinner at Beim Hunn in Vianden, and told to have an empty stomach for this meal, well we’ve surely checked that box.
+Prior to our arrival we were recommended by Visit Luxembourg to have dinner at Beim Hunn in Vianden and told to have an empty stomach for this meal, well we’ve surely checked that box.
 Beim Hunn is well known locally for its delicious grill and very, very, very generous portions.
-We recommend the spareribs which comes with two racks and the mammoth 700g Prime Rib of Beef.
+We recommend the spareribs which come with two racks and the mammoth 700g Prime Rib of Beef.
 Meat lovers will be in for a treat.

-Our two course meal for two came to €81.20.
+Our two-course meal for two came to €81.20.
 114 Grand-Rue, 9411 Vianden, Luxembourg

 After an entire day full of rain, we couldn’t be happier to open the curtains and find dry weather.
 We made the usual mad dash out the door to photograph sunrise…well one of us did.
 Sarah decided to stay in and enjoy the beautiful view of Vianden Castle from the warmth of the hotel bed.

 Vianden Castle is one of the largest and finest feudal residences you’ll find in Europe today.
-A must see if you’re planning to visit Luxembourg.
+A must-see if you’re planning to visit Luxembourg.

 Entrance into Vianden Castle is included with the Luxembourg Card, otherwise €7.
 Montée du Château, 9408 Vianden, Luxembourg